 I am grateful to Evan Westra for his probing commentary on my book (Spaulding 2018).
 His comments have spurred me to think much more carefully about my cynical analysis of our mindreading abilities.
 In his review, Westra raises an interesting and difficult methodological question about whether we can know how frequently we make mindreading errors.
 As he notes, my book focuses on mindreading errors partly as a corrective to an overly simplistic and optimistic view of our mindreading practices.
 I argue in the book that the standard story about mindreading vastly underestimates the complexity, diversity, and messiness of mindreading.

 In an effort to correct this simple view of mindreading, I lay out various mindreading processes and detail the accuracy conditions for each of them.
 For example, when we are motivated by accuracy (or perhaps more appropriately, precision, as Westra correctly and helpfully points out), we use deliberative mindreading strategies.
 Deliberative mindreading is likely to be accurate when we are (1) well practiced in this kind of deliberative mindreading, (2), not under extra cognitive load, (3) not skewed by motivational biases, and (4) we base our deliberation on good data, i.e., data that is not limited or distorted (p.
 45).
 When any of these conditions is not met, we are more likely to make mindreading errors.
-When our motivation for efficiency is stronger than our motivation for accuracy/precision, we employ various heuristics.
-Which heuristics we use depend on judgments of perceived similarity to a target.
-These heuristics are likely to be accurate when we (1) correctly diagnose our similarity or dissimilarity to a target, (2) we correctly adjust for situational context, (3) we correctly introspect our own mental states (when we are egocentrically projecting), and (4) we employ an appropriate stereotype (when we are stereotyping) (pp. 46-48).
+When our motivation for efficiency is stronger than our motivation for accuracy/precision, we employ various heuristics in mindreading a target.
+Which heuristics we use depend on judgments of perceived similarity to the target.
+These heuristics are more likely to be accurate when we (1) correctly diagnose our similarity or dissimilarity to the target, (2) we correctly adjust for situational context, (3) we correctly introspect our own mental states (when we are egocentrically projecting), and (4) we employ an appropriate stereotype (when we are stereotyping) (pp. 46-48).
 Again, when these conditions are not met, we are more likely to make mindread errors.
 Finally, we sometimes have a variety of self-interested motivations which may influence how we mindread.
 These forms of motivated reasoning may serve important psychological and social functions – e.g., maintaining a healthy self-image and solidifying social bonds with in-group members especially in contexts of threat or competition – but they make mindreading errors more likely (p.
 51).

 My cynical analysis of our mindreading abilities is not a global skepticism.
 In general, I aim to describe the conditions in which certain mindreading strategies are likely to succeed or fail.
 Based on these conditions, the pessimistic conclusion I end up with is that when we are outside our small, typically homogenous circle of family and friends, we are likely to make mindreading mistakes.

-Although the conditions for accuracy I describe are grounded in robust empirical research, Westra argues that we lack good data on the frequency of mindreading errors.
+The conditions for accuracy I describe are grounded in robust empirical research.
+However, Westra argues that we lack good data on the frequency of mindreading errors.
 Perhaps these conditions often are satisfied.
 Or perhaps accuracy is less likely when these conditions are not met but still overall quite likely.
 Just because there are many ways to err in mindreading does not imply that we often do err in mindreading.
 We simply cannot tell from data on accuracy conditions how often we make mindreading mistakes.
 Westra points out that many of the tasks employed in the mindreading literature simply are not constructed to test the accuracy of ordinary mindreading.
 Furthermore, Westra highlights, empathic accuracy paradigms that are supposed to test the accuracy of mindreading problematically presuppose the accuracy of certain forms of introspection (which may turn out to be a form of first-person mindreading).